Start today and get one month free.

 Further reading: Business Start up Costs (Examples and Rules)

-Bookkeeping checklist for startups
+Bookkeeping for startups

 One thing you want to avoid is only cracking your business’s books when you’re forced to—such as at tax time or when courting a new investor.
-Here’s a bookkeeper-recommended checklist for keeping precise books:
+Here’s a bookkeeper-recommended checklist for keeping precise books.

 Weekly Bookkeeping Tasks